easolhq/easolhq.github.io/docs/reference/tags/product_search/index.md

 ## Accessing the query params

 Once the search has been executed, it can be helpful to get a reference to the params and values in the search.
-For that, we can use the `search` object, which exposes all of the params listed above in the "Passing explicit attributes" section.
+For that, we can use the `Search` object, which exposes all of the params listed above in the "Passing explicit attributes" section.

 *Example*